 Q: I don’t see a specific size on your website.
 Can I custom order exactly what I want?

-Q: I have a high performance jet weighing 17 lbs with certain power requirements and low weight being a major concern.
+Q: I have a high-performance jet weighing 17 lbs with certain power requirements and low weight is a major concern.
 Do you have something for me?

-A: The individual specific weights of Roaring Top Li-Po’s are some of the industry’s best.
+The individual-specific weights of Roaring Top Li-Po’s are some of the industry’s best.
 If you can’t find what you’re looking for on our site, contact us at email@example.com and we’ll locate it for you.
 We specialize in this service.

 Q: What sets Roaring Top Li-Po’s aside from other brands?